A Lagrangian Duality Approach to Active Learning: Introduction

 \section{Introduction}

-Machine learning, and particularly deep learning, has seen tremendous progress in recent years in areas such as computer vision and natural language processing.
-One of the key drivers of such progress is the availability of massive, high-quality datasets, which enables training models comprising millions, or even billions, of parameters~\citep{GPT3, lepikhin2021gshard, dosovitskiy2021an}.
+One of the key drivers of the recent progress in machine learning is the availability of massive, high-quality datasets, which enables training models comprising millions, or even billions, of parameters~\citep{GPT3, lepikhin2021gshard, dosovitskiy2021an}.
 Nevertheless, in some areas, such as healthcare, obtaining \emph{labeled} training data is challenging and/or expensive~\citep{al_cancerdet, al_medical, med_im_seg}.
 This has given rise to a class of approaches, collectively referred to as \emph{active learning}, whose goal is to minimize the labeling effort for training machine learning models.

 Active learning methods aim to improve data efficiency by querying the labels of samples presumed informative, in a feedback-driven fashion.
 In recent years, the pool-based active learning setting, in which queries are drawn from a large, static pool of unlabeled samples has drawn significant attention~\citep{al_survey, CORESET, bal_at_scale}.
 This is due to the abundance of such unlabeled pools and the compatibility of the pool-based setting with the training of deep neural networks.